 Ed Curran has a varied background in broadcasting and is comfortable covering a news story, doing a talk show or forecasting the weather.
 A native Chicagoan, Ed’s entire career has been right here in his home town.
 Although he’s done a wide range of stories for radio and TV, Ed’s specialties are science and technology.
 A meteorologist at WBBM-TV in Chicago, he’s been awarded the American Meteorological Society’s Certified Broadcast Meteorologist (CBM) designation.

 Along with many successful years in radio at WIND, WGN, WLS and WGCI, Ed has also been a versatile television broadcaster.
 His high-tech reports were seen on WGN-TV’s Morning News, where he also filled in as weather forecaster.
-He later served as CNN’s high-tech correspondent and joined NBC-owned station in Chicago as a meteorologist.
-In 2002, Ed joined the CBS-owned and operated station in Chicago, WBBM, as a meteorologist and tech reporter.
+He later served as CNN’s high-tech correspondent and joined the NBC-owned station in Chicago as a meteorologist.
+In 2002, Ed joined the CBS-owned and operated station in Chicago, WBBM, as a meteorologist and reporter.

 A lifelong Chicagoan, Ed graduated from Columbia College with a BA in Broadcast Communications.
 He has been awarded the American Meteorological Society’s Certified Broadcast Meteorologist (CBM) seal.
 To earn the CBM, broadcasters must hold a degree in meteorology or equivalent from an accredited college or university, pass a rigorous written exam and have their on-air work reviewed to assess technical competence, informational value, explanatory value and communication skills.

 A nine-time Emmy award recipient, Ed lives in the northwest suburbs with his wife Monica, son Jeff and their two dogs.
 Ed’s daughter, Jessica, is married and lives on the west coast.